seinecle/codapps/docs/generated-slides/subdir/coding-cheatsheet_temp_slides.md

   myForm.add(myLabel)
 }
 ----
-<1> here we assume that we had created an ArrayList of player names.
+<1> here we assume that we had created before an ArrayList of player names.
 pass:[    <!-- Start of StatCounter Code for Default Guide -->
     <script type="text/javascript">
         var sc_project = 11592657;